What is a chargeback?

 What happens after I submit the chargeback dispute information?

 An Amazon Pay investigator reviews the information provided, creates supporting documentation (sometimes referred to as "representment"), and submits it to the issuing bank or credit card company on your behalf.
 We will contact you if we or the issuing bank require further information.

-The final outcome of a chargeback can take up to 90 days from the date on which the charge was disputed to the issuing bank or credit card company.
+The final outcome of a chargeback can take up to 90 days from the date on which the charge was disputed with the issuing bank.
 In some cases, it can take even longer.
-We will inform you, via email, of the outcome only if you are held financially responsible for the chargeback.
+We will inform you, via email notification, of the outcome only if you are held financially responsible for the chargeback.
 The notification will outline why you have been debited.